-In the HVAC industry you are likely to encounter an absolutely astounding number of terms.
-You’ll hear these from your technician, from the specialist performing your installation, in a catalog—you’ll hear it everywhere!
-It’s enough to drive anyone bananas if you’re unfamiliar with the terms.
-One of the most common confusions we encounter here at Ernst Heating & Cooling is regarding forced-air systems, and central air conditioning.
-Want to find out the difference?
-Follow along!
+In the HVAC industry, you are likely to encounter lot of technical terms.
+You’ll hear these from your technician, from the specialist performing your installation, in a catalog—you’ll hear them everywhere!

 What Is a Forced-Air System?

 Your furnace is certainly a forced-air system.
-So is your heat pump, if it is an electric heat pump that uses ducts (mini-split ductless systems are a bit different).
+So is your heat pump, if it is an electric heat pump that uses ducts (though mini-split ductless systems are a bit different).
 And so, in fact, is your central air conditioner!

-Then What’s the Difference Between Forced Air and Central Air?
+What’s the Difference Between Forced Air & Central Air?

-The primary difference, though a somewhat small one, is that central air conditioning specifically refers to a cooling system.
+The primary difference between forced air and central air systems, then, is that central air conditioning specifically refers to a cooling system.
 A central air conditioning system uses the forced-air system within your home to deliver cooled air, making use of the vents, plenums, and ducts to provide conditioned air.
-It is independent from your furnace, using an outdoor unit that is not connected to the furnace at all, but basically borrows the delivery system.

-Again, the difference is somewhat small in the end, which is actually why the two terms get confused.
-In modern application, in fact, many folks (even contractors) use the two terms somewhat interchangeably.
+Again, the difference is somewhat small, which is actually why the two terms get confused.
+In fact, many folks (even contractors!) use the two terms somewhat interchangeably.

 Central Air Conditioning Services in Madison County

 For expert cooling services that help you beat back the hottest summer days, trust the certified cooling experts at Ernst Heating & Cooling!
 We work hard to help our clients get more than just conditioned air.
-We want you to understand the how and why, too!
-Informed consumers make strong consumers, and we’re always happy to help in any way we can.
-Contact us today to learn more about our cooling services in Hamel!
+We want you to understand the “how” and the “why” of your system, too!